Supply and Demand Assessment Banner

 Announcements

 The work plan from Paradigm Environmental for development of a hydrologic model for the Salmon Creek watershed is now publicly available in Model Development section below.
-Please email questions to DWR-SDA@waterboards.ca.gov.
+Please email questions regarding the model development to DWR-SDA@waterboards.ca.gov.

 Outreach and Engagement